Korla/Appehog.Blog/_posts/2018-12-12-aoc-generators.md

 title: "Generators overview"
 date: 2018-12-13
 tags: javascript generators
-description: "This is a short explanation of key concepts to explain my solution to Advent of Code #1."
+description: "A short explanation of key concepts of generators in javascript"
 ---

 Why should I care about generators?